-Joe Skipper is the fastest British long distance triathlete, having finished Challenge Roth in under 8 hours, so I thought it might be useful to hear about his training schedule in this video that was released in February 2016.
+Joe Skipper is the fastest British long-distance triathlete, having finished Challenge Roth in under 8 hours.
+I thought it might be useful to hear about his training schedule.
+This video that was released in February 2016.

 I’d normally get up around eight o’clock, sometimes a bit earlier.
-To be honest, since I’ve had my injury I’ve actually been getting up a little bit later and it’s made a big difference because I find I’ve recovered a lot better, so even when I get back training I’ll probably get up around eight o’clock, half eight.
+To be honest, since I’ve had my injury I’ve actually been getting up a little bit later.
+It’s made a big difference because I find I’ve recovered a lot better, so even when I get back training I’ll probably get up around eight o’clock, half eight.

-Normally the first session of the day is around half nine, nine o’clock maybe as late as 10, but the earliest would generally be nine o’clock and the latest would be 10.
+Normally the first session of the day is around half nine, nine o’clock maybe as late as 10.
+The earliest would generally be nine o’clock and the latest would be 10.
 It’s pretty consistent every day.

 I live on the outskirts of Norwich.
 It’s a fantastic area for training.
-A mile away I’ve got the University, which has a 50 metre swimming pool, a 400 metre running track (which you can use any time you want) and also on my doorstep I’ve got the trails which go around the university and the lake and there’s eight miles if you run around the perimeter, so you’ve got eight miles of off-road running.
+A mile away I’ve got the University.
+It has a 50-metre swimming pool and a 400-metre running track (which you can use any time you want).
+Also on my doorstep, I’ve got the trails which go around the university and the lake.
+There’s eight miles if you run around the perimeter, so you’ve got eight miles of off-road running.

-A typical track set we would start off at the early winter where we do more volume, so we would do 10-11ks on the track and that might be – just picking a session here now – might be 4x1k with a minute rest and then 4×800 with a minute rest as well then going into 8x400s.
-So it was quite shortish rests with trying to run pretty hard, whereas now we’ve kind of changed it for the next six weeks, so this Monday on the track we did 4x1k and then we had three minutes rest and then we did 4x600m and we had two minutes rest.
+A typical track set we would start off at the early winter where we do more volume.
+So we would do 10-11ks on the track and that might be – just picking a session here now – might be 4x1k with a minute rest and then 4×800 with a minute rest as well.
+Then going into 8x400s.
+So it was quite shortish rests with trying to run pretty hard, whereas now we’ve kind of changed it for the next six weeks.
+So this Monday on the track we did 4x1k and then we had three minutes rest.
+Then we did 4x600m and we had two minutes rest.
 So there’s more recovery.
 We’re training running pretty hard.

 My long run progresses as the winter goes on.
-So at the start of the winter, when I’m not as fit, I might run 13/14 miles, but it will just be a steady pace.
-Then each week, I’ll try and build on it, so it might be 14 miles, 15, 16 and then the intensity will go up as well.
-So last year, when I was at my fittest, before the ITU Worlds, I did seven miles steady and then 13 miles at a decent intensity where I was running hard and then a mile warm down and that was a 21 mile run.
+So at the start of the winter, when I’m not as fit, I might run 13/14 miles.
+But it will just be a steady pace.
+Then each week, I’ll try and build on it.
+So it might be 14 miles, 15, 16 and then the intensity will go up as well.
+So last year, when I was at my fittest, before the ITU Worlds, I did seven miles steady and then 13 miles at a decent intensity where I was running hard.
+Then a mile warm down and that was a 21-mile run.
 There’s a saying isn’t there, “You can turn the miler into a marathoner, but you can’t turn the marathoner into a miler!”

 Session Two [Bike Drills] [3:50]

 The key hard sets at the moment on the bike are I’ll do a VO2 max session.
-So, for instance, yesterday we did one where we did 8×1 minute efforts with one minute rest, which was really hard.
-Then we did a set afterwards with a 2 minute effort, 2×1 minute efforts and 2×30 second efforts and we repeated that twice, that second bit.
+So, for instance, yesterday we did one where we did 8×1 minute efforts with one-minute rest, which was really hard.
+Then we did a set afterwards with a 2-minute effort, 2×1 minute efforts and 2×30 second efforts.
+We repeated that twice, that second bit.
 So that was one of the sessions.

 Another one might be a tempo sweet spot session, where you’re doing 30-40 minutes at 90-95% of FTP – that would be another one.
 I’ll either go tempo generally, where I’m going 85-95% of threshold or I’ll go well above like 110 or 120% of FTP or higher.
 I won’t generally spend hardly any time at threshold.

 I’ve been doing a lot of drills.
-I’ve been doing single leg drills where I’ll do maybe 30 seconds my right leg, 30 seconds with both legs and I’ll be five minutes like that and then I’ll swap to the other leg and do 30 seconds.
+I’ve been doing single leg drills where I’ll do maybe 30 seconds my right leg, 30 seconds with both legs and I’ll be five minutes like that.
+Then I’ll swap to the other leg and do 30 seconds.
 I’ve built it up, so one session a week I’ll do a minute of each.
 So a minute right leg, minute off, minute right leg, five times on each leg.